raiden-network/raiden-services/docs/index.rst

 Installation
 ------------

-The Raiden services are available in through the pip package ``raiden-services``.
+The Raiden services are available through the pip package ``raiden-services``.
 As there is currently a lot of development activity, we recommend to use the latest version from git right now.